aikohanasaki/SillyTavern-CCPromptManager/README.md

 # 📂 CCPromptManager (CCPM Extension for SillyTavern)

 Advanced chat completion prompt template management extension for SillyTavern.
-Create, save, and lock prompt configurations per character, chat, or group with automatic reapplication on preset or character changes.
+Create, save, and lock prompt configurations per model, character, chat, or group with automatic reapplication on preset or character changes.

 📋 **[View Changelog](CHANGELOG.md)** for detailed version history and updates.